Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

-The challenge of classifying all possible full (bulk) CFTs corresponding to a given pair of chiral halves is a fundamental one, going back to \cite{GW} and successfully studied by many in the 1990s and early 2000s (see e.g.\ \cite{EK,Oc,RFFS}.
-The case of $\fg=A_1$ (for any level $k$) falls into the famous A-D-E classification of Cappelli-Itzykson-Zuber \cite{CIZ}.
-Following several insights by the subfactor community, a full CFT has been formulated categorically as a \textit{module category} \cite{Ost1} of the given MFC, which is the perspective we take.
+The challenge of classifying all possible full (bulk) CFTs corresponding to a given pair of chiral halves is a fundamental one, going back to \cite{GW} and studied by many in the 1990s and early 2000s (see e.g.\ \cite{EK,Oc,RFFS} and the recent review \cite{EKr}).
+The case of $\fg=A_1$ (for all levels $k$) falls into the famous A-D-E classification of Cappelli-Itzykson-Zuber \cite{CIZ}.
+Following several insights by the subfactor community, a full CFT for a given rational VOA has been formulated categorically as a \textit{module category} \cite{Ost1} of the given MFC, which is the perspective we take.